olimpiadi-informatica/terry/README.md

 ```bash
 cp config/example.config.yaml config/config.yaml
 ```
-You may want to customize the configuration in the `config/config.yaml` file, we encourage you to **at least CHANGE THE ADMIN TOKEN**.
-Using the default token is a serious security issue!
+You may want to customize the configuration in the `config/config.yaml` file.

 After you have customized the configuration you should be ready to run the server with
 ```bash